 NPR's Robert Siegel speaks with our regular political commentators, E.J.
 Dionne of the Washington Post and Brookings Institution and David Brooks of The New York Times, about the fight over who should nominate Justice Scalia's successor, and the upcoming Nevada caucuses and South Carolina primary.

 The lack of diversity among Oscar nominees has ignited a conversation about race in Hollywood.
 A look at the push to include a wider variety of voices, and why some argue more diverse films will benefit the industry’s bottom line.

 NPR's Ari Shapiro speaks with our regular political commentator David Brooks of The New York Times and MSNBC analyst Alex Wagner.
 They discuss Thursday night's PBS Democratic debate and the emerging virtue of humility in the GOP.

-Robert Siegel talks to regular political commentators E.J.
-Dionne of The Washington Post and Brookings Institution, and David Brooks of The New York Times.
-They discuss President Obama's trip to the Middle East and the ongoing debates over immigration and gun control.
+NPR's Audie Cornish speaks with our regular political commentators E.J.
+Dionne of the Washington Post and Brookings Institution and David Brooks of The New York Times about the Iowa caucuses and the upcoming New Hampshire primary.

 When you give to WAMU, your tax-deductible membership gift helps make possible award-winning programs such as Morning Edition, All Things Considered, The Diane Rehm Show, The Kojo Nnamdi Show, and other favorites.